Temple of Saturn in Rome. Click for attribution and to enlarge

 The American historian Gordon J. Laing observes:

-Slaves were “permitted to treat their masters as if they were their social equals.
+In ancient Rome slaves were “permitted to treat their masters as if they were their social equals.
 Frequently indeed masters and slaves changed places and the latter were waited on by the former [...]
 A ‘king’ was chosen by lot, who would bid one of his ‘subjects’ dance, another sing, another carry a flute-girl on his back and so forth.
 In this play-king the Romans ridiculed royalty.”

 “During my week [Kronos is speaking] the serious is barred; no business allowed.
 Drinking, noise and games and dice, appointing of kings and feasting of slaves, singing naked, clapping of frenzied hands, an occasional ducking of corked faces in icy water—such are the functions over which I preside [...] this festive season, when ’tis lawful to be drunken, and slaves have licence to revile their lords.”